petrs/TPM_PCR/README.md

-# TPM_PCR - A tool for the unattended collection of [Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module) platform counter registers (PCRs).
+# TPM_PCR - a tool for TPM PCRs collection

+A tool for the unattended collection of [Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module) platform counter registers (PCRs).
 The basic functionality is taken from [Microsoft PCPTool TSS.MSR](https://github.com/Microsoft/TSS.MSR/tree/master/PCPTool.v11) and is modified to automatically and repeatedly collect PCR measurements into separate files.
 A basic system info and random id to logically connect measurements from the same device are also inserted.
 The application may require the installation of [Microsoft Visual C++ 2015 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=53840).

 ## Single run